connectivecpp/utility-rack/README.md

 Utility Rack has been compiled and tests run on:

-- g++ 7.2, g++ 7.3, Linux (Ubuntu 17.10 - kernel 4.13, Ubuntu 18.04 - kernel 4.15)
+- g++ 7.2 thru 7.4, Linux (Ubuntu 17.10 - kernel 4.13, Ubuntu 18.04 - kernel 4.15)
 - (TBD, will include at least clang on linux and vc++ on Windows)

 Follow the Travis CI badges for additional build environments.

 # Installation

 The Utility Rack components are header-only, so installation consists of downloading or cloning and setting compiler include paths appropriately.
 No compile time configuration macros are defined.
+CMake builds can be performed for unit test and example applications.

 # References